ARION

 “Would you care to discuss them?”

 She thought about that for a moment and then gave him a solemn nod.
 “First there was the shock when Dr. Kazama revealed what happened to us all, and then what had happened to me personally.
 Despite this, or maybe in spite of this, I accepted it readily enough.”
 She waved a hand, generally indicating everything around them.
 “After all, we’re out here doing something that’s never been done before.
 Yes, we’ve tried to colonize other planets in our solar system, but we’ve never gone interstellar before – this is our first time in another star system, so yeah, we’re going to discover and experience things we’ve never, ever faced.
+This whole mission is about ‘firsts’.
 I figured this was just one of them.
 I mean, what if we had put the genetic material for the animals on the decks below us?
 Arion says they haven’t been affected, but would we have discovered a bunch of animals that were now ‘uplifted’ to human intelligence instead of humans with animal attributes?”

 “That’s a good point.
 Is that what frightens you?”